-A new health technology start-up company, Kinesis Health Technologies Ltd, has won the inaugural University College Dublin (UCD) VentureLaunch Accelerator Award and the €25,000 prize.
+Kinesis Health Technologies Ltd, a new health technology start-up company, has won the inaugural University College Dublin (UCD) VentureLaunch Accelerator Award and the €25,000 prize.
 They were not the expected winner.

 What did this company do to win this new award?
-Kinesis Health Technologies has developed QTUG (Quantitative Timed Up and Go), a novel, patent-protected falls risk and mobility assessment technology.
-With the rising number of falls with adults over 50, KHT came up with a solution.
+Kinesis Health Technologies has developed QTUG (Quantitative Timed Up and Go), a novel, patent-protected fall risk and mobility assessment technology.
+With the rising number of falls among adults over 50, KHT came up with a solution.

-Using an approach agreed by the broad range of healthcare professionals to facilitate objective assessments of falls risk in older adults.
+Using an approach agreed upon by a broad range of healthcare professionals to facilitate objective assessments of fall risk in older adults.

-For example, take the story of Mary Staker, 58, who fell one morning, broke her hip and since she lived alone had no way of getting help.
-Her fall resulted in her laying on her kitchen floor for three days.
+For example, take the story of Mary Staker, 58, who fell one morning, broke her hip, and, since she lived alone, had no way of getting help.
+Her fall resulted in her lying on her kitchen floor for three days.

-By using QTUG, healthcare professionals can potentially improve healthcare utilization, reduce healthcare costs and improve the quality of life of those at risk.
+Using QTUG, healthcare professionals can potentially improve healthcare utilization, reduce healthcare costs, and improve the quality of life of those at risk.

 “Innovation is the third pillar of UCD’s core mission, and two of UCD’s key innovation themes are putting knowledge to work and growing and supporting new business,” said Prof Peter Clinch, UCD vice-president for innovation.

-“Kinesis Health Technologies is an excellent example of a UCD spin-out company, which has been established to address a major worldwide problem, in this case in the health industry, and which has significant global potential and global customers.
+“Kinesis Health Technologies is an excellent example of a UCD spin-out company, which has been established to address a major worldwide problem in the health industry, with significant global potential and global customers.
 I congratulate the members of the Kinesis team for winning the 2013 UCD VentureLaunch Accelerator Award and wish them every commercial success for the future.”

 How do you know if your aging parent needs more care than they can provide for themselves?
 Some parents are entirely transparent and would be frank enough to tell you they need particular attention because of their old age or if a health condition is bugging them.
 However, other parents are quite secretive about their feelings because they know how busy you are with your family.

-You don’t have to be a healthcare professional to find out if your parent needs more care.
-During one of your visits, talk to your parents casually and find how your mom, your dad, or both of them feel about their home now.
-Ask simple, but probing questions like:
+You don’t have to be a healthcare professional to determine if your parent needs more care.
+During one of your visits, talk to your parents casually and find out how your mom, your dad, or both of them feel about their home now.
+Ask simple but probing questions like:

 • Are you still comfortable living here?